CleverRaven/Cataclysm-DDA/data/mods/Aftershock/README.md

 These are the files for Aftershock.
 Whatever you're looking for has been sorted into subfolders for ease of access:

+### itemsgroups

+Contains json data for itemgroups.

 ### items

-Contains json data for food, weapons, tools, and materials.
+Contains json data for all item types.

 ### maps

-Contains json data for map generation, item groups, and furniture.
+Contains json data for map generation, chunks, terrain, map specials and furniture.

 ### mobs

 Contains json data for new monsters and monster spawn groups.

+### monsterdrops

+Contains the json which controls what monsters drop on death.

+### muations

+Contains json for mutations and threshold dreams.

 ### player